galatea/TuyaTempESP32/README.md

 6. Connect - > OTA - > Change to XXX_XXX_XX Application Firmwave.

+<h2>I have implemented two solutions: </h2>

+Advertisement: In this case, we capture and process the data broadcasted by the sensor.
+Advantages:

+Energy efficient

+Supports handling a large number of sensors

+Per-device connection: In this case, I connect to each device individually to retrieve the data.

-7. Upload the code to the ESP32
+1. Upload the code to the ESP32

-8. Check the Console:
+2. Check the Console:
    <br><img width="674" height="474" alt="image" src="https://github.com/user-attachments/assets/cb86c8c9-a036-4090-99b6-f569729f93a4" />